longkai/essays/memories/2016/sell-gobook/README.md

-出售新书： The Go Programming Language
+[已售]出售新书： The Go Programming Language
 ===

 > Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.